mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-07-12-spring-boot-jwt-setup-with-frontend.md

 Hello Logged-In User:test, you can access this resource, because JWT was valid
 ```

-> Quick note: We don't setup anything related to the CSRF protection.
-Because CSRF protection is only needed for state changing operation(s).
-And also in the spring security `CsrfFilter` will not be applied when http method is one of the following ones:
->
-> `"GET", "HEAD", "TRACE", "OPTIONS"`

 With invalid JWT, you will get the response:

 ```json